 Easter The date of this highly-respected religious holiday varies between March and April according to the Gregorian Calendar.
 It doesn’t matter when it falls exactly, but tourists flock to Italy during the week leading to Easter Sunday.
 This is because it attracts people from all over the world, including to the Vatican.

 You want to celebrate Easter like the Italians.
 Traditional Easter meals include lamb and Colomba sweet bread.
 Pasquetta, or Easter Monday, is when friends get together and head to the park or countryside for a picnic.
-Here are five facts about Easter in Italy. ).
+Here are . ).

 April 25, Italians commemorate the end of World War II through the Festa della Liberazione.
 Many people extend the holiday to Labor Day, May 1.
 They take a vacation to experience the beginning of spring.

 May 1, Labor Day is one of few Italian holidays where most shops and museums are closed.

 On June 2, The Festa della Repubblica celebrates the unification and birth of the Italian Republic.
 You should make a trip to Rome for the national holiday.
 There you will be able to enjoy the huge patriotic military parade.